n8mauer/LogarithmicAcademicSuccess/README.md

 Create visualizations to illustrate the relationships between variables and academic success.

 **Implementation and Further Research:**
-Prepare a comprehensive report summarizing the findings, including key insights and potential recommendations for interventions.Conduct further research to explore additional factors or to validate findings in different educational contexts or datasets.
+Prepare a comprehensive report summarizing the findings, including key insights and potential recommendations for interventions.
+Conduct further research to explore additional factors or to validate findings in different educational contexts or datasets.

 ### Contact and Further Information
 **Name:** Nate Mauer